janKekanSan/jankekansan.github.io/pages/sona/bits.md

 ---
 title: And Another Thing...
 author: gregdan3
-date: date unknown
+date: 2024-03-03
 ---

 ::: error

-This lesson is a work in progress!
+This lesson is complete, but the examples are not!

 :::